D-X-Y/NATS-Bench/README.md

 api.reload(index=12)

 # Create the instance of th 12-th candidate for CIFAR-10.
+# To keep NATS-Bench repo concise, we did not include any model-related codes here because they rely on PyTorch.
+# The package of [models] is defined at https://github.com/D-X-Y/AutoDL-Projects
 from models import get_cell_based_tiny_net config = api.get_net_config(12, 'cifar10')
 network = get_cell_based_tiny_net(config)